 Illegal and punishable

-Forcing someone to marry against her wishes is detrimental to the well-being of the woman and is a violation of the rights she has been granted in Islam.
+Forcing someone to marry against her or his wishes is detrimental to the well-being of the woman and is a violation of the rights she has been granted in Islam.